Step-by-step guide on how to buy a property in Malta

 Sign the property transfer agreement

 Signing a transfer agreement is essential to owning a property in Malta.
 The transfer document contains the terms and conditions of the previous owner and you.
 Meanwhile, you may need the services of a notary or legal practitioner to help you with the transfer document.
-After signing the transfer documents, you will be given the keys to the apartment.
+After signing the transfer documents, you will receive the apartment keys.

 Clear the taxes

-After payment and signing the transfer document, you need to clear taxes.
+After payment and signing the transfer document, you must clear any applicable taxes.
 If you are unfamiliar with real estate taxes in Malta, contact a property management Malta company for their specialty.

 Clearing taxes after purchasing real estate is essential to avoid legal issues and ensure clear ownership.
-Unpaid property taxes can lead to liens on the property, which are legal claims against it for the unpaid amounts.
-If taxes remain unpaid, the government has the right to foreclose on the property to recover the outstanding taxes, potentially leading to the property’s loss.
+Unpaid property taxes can result in liens on the property, legal claims against it for the unpaid amounts.
+If taxes remain unpaid, the government may foreclose on the property to recover the outstanding taxes, potentially resulting in the loss of the property.

-Clear tax records are also necessary for future transactions, such as selling or refinancing the property.
+Clear tax records are also necessary for future transactions, such as the sale or refinancing of the property.
 Ensuring taxes are up to date maintains the property’s legal standing and secures your investment.

 READ MORE